MargoFill/DSP-Course-2026/Lecture01/README.md

 ---

-## Task 1: Create a Sine Wave
-A basic sine wave (Amplitude = 1, Frequency = 5 Hz, Duration = 1 second) was generated and plotted with appropriate labels, a title, and a grid.

----

 ## Task 2: Compare Different Frequencies
 Three sine waves with frequencies of 2 Hz, 5 Hz, and 10 Hz were generated and plotted using subplots.